Bairminer/Smart-Thermometer/README.md

 # Smart Thermometer
 ![Intro](Images/Intro.jpg)

 A very accurate portable thermometer with a OLED display, temperature range LEDs, and a Li Ion battery, powered by a Adafruit Feather M0 Express.
 Using the 12 bit ADC of the M0 and 2 filtering capacitors for power and data, the thermometer is able to get very precise readings from a custom made waterproof TMP36 probe, which are displayed on the OLED screen and indicated by red, green, and blue LEDs for different ranges.
-The device is also able to measure the remaining battery percentage from the batter voltage using a charge curve.
+The device is also able to measure the remaining battery percentage from the battery voltage using a charge curve.

 ## Controller Unit
 ![Control](Images/Control.jpg)